-You can signup for class on the Vibrant Fitness Tab.
+You can signup for class on the ACE Fitness Tab.
 Class size is kept small (6-8) to ensure you get a more personalized experience and the freedom to move safely.
 Grab your spots early.
 If you need to change your signup, feel free to contact me at email@example.com

 9) How will I know if the schedule changes?

 Be sure to like and follow the Vibrant Fitness Facebook page to stay up to date with any schedule changes.
 Changes will also be posted on the website.